tdemareuil/StreetGender/README.md

 3) To classify some of the roads without a first name, hard-code the gender of a list of words commonly included in street names - especially the military titles, religious titles or titles of nobility (ex: 'Maréchal', 'Général', 'Président', 'Madame', 'Monsieur', 'Duc', 'Duchesse', etc.).

 4) To classify the remaining roads named after a famous person but not including their first name or title (ex: 'Rue Monge', 'Rue La Boétie', 'Avenue de Mortemart'), use the `wikipedia` package to search for the current word (ex: 'Monge') on Wikipedia.
 The code reads the top 3 results, and stops if it finds a first name - in this case, it's highly likely that the road name corresponds to a person, and we can classify their gender.
+Example: `wikipedia.search('lagrange')` outputs `['Joseph-Louis Lagrange', 'Lagrange multiplier', 'Lagrange (disambiguation)']`, in which 'Joesph' is identified as a man.

 Misclassifications can happen for several reasons: